Albert Brewer: 1970 gubernatorial campaign

 Brewer supported Wallace's 1968 presidential campaign, soliciting donations and delivering speeches on his behalf.
 Within months of Brewer assuming office, Wallace assured him privately and stated publicly that he would not seek the governor's office in 1970.
 Around the Thanksgiving holiday in 1968, Wallace confronted Brewer about the alcohol agents scandal, and told Brewer in a meeting at the governor's mansion, "If you keep talking about it, it's going to reflect on me and I may just have to run against you in 1970."
 Brewer countered, "[Y]ou never have had a better friend than I've been to you and [your wife], and you told me [so] yourself when she died."
 The two spoke infrequently after the meeting, and Brewer continued with his preparations to be elected as governor in his own right in 1970, and, mindful of the possibility of another Wallace candidacy, took increasingly bolder policy positions and actions.

-In that effort, he gained an important ally in U.S. President Richard M. Nixon, who had defeated Wallace in the 1968 presidential election and sought to neutralize Wallace as a potential adversary in 1972.
+In that effort, he gained an important ally in U.S. president Richard Nixon, who had defeated Wallace in the 1968 presidential election and sought to neutralize Wallace as a potential adversary in 1972.
 Brewer's 1970 gubernatorial campaign, however, was revolutionary in many respects.
 Although earlier in his political career he was regarded as a segregationist but not a race-baiter, Brewer refused to engage in racist rhetoric and courted newly registered black voters.
 He hoped to build a coalition of black people, educated middle-class whites, and working-class whites from northern Alabama, traditionally a more liberal part of the state.
 He unveiled a platform calling for more funding for education, an ethics commission and a commission to revise Alabama's 1901 state constitution, which had been deliberately framed to disenfranchise black people and poor whites.

 Brewer led Wallace in the Democratic primary but failed to win an outright majority.
 He then faced Wallace in a runoff.
 Wallace, whose presidential ambitions would have been destroyed with a defeat, ran a very aggressive and dirty campaign using racist rhetoric while proposing few ideas of his own.
 The Wallace campaign aired TV ads with slogans such as "Do you want the black block electing your governor?" and circulated an ad showing a white girl surrounded by seven black boys, with the slogan "Wake Up Alabama!
 Blacks vow to take over Alabama."
 Wallace called Brewer a sissy and promised not to run for president a third time.
 Wallace narrowly won the Democratic runoff with 51.6 percent of the vote to Brewer's 48.4% and won the general election by a wide margin.
 He was succeeded by Wallace on January 18, 1971, after 987 days in office.